dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/auxiliary-iDataMatrixDetails.md

 ### dataRegionColumns

-The column count of the barcode data region.
+The number of columns of the data region within the Data Matrix barcode.
+Data regions are subdivisions of a Data Matrix barcode where data is stored.

 <div class="sample-code-prefix"></div>
 >- Objective-C